Graph Burning: Bounds and Hardness: Introduction

-Numerous problems related to the concept of graph burning are studied in the literature~\cite{Acan2015PushProtocolRumour,Alon2009CleaningGraphs, Balogh2012GraphPercolation,Finbow2009Firefighter}.
-Among these, the \textit{firefighter problem}~\cite{Finbow2009Firefighter,Pralat2013SparseNotFlammable,Pralat2014GraphsBurnSlowly} and the \textit{graph bootstrap percolation}~\cite{Adler2003Bootstrap,Balogh2012GraphPercolation,Bollobas1968Weakly} are two important and well-studied problems.
-In the firefighter problem, a group of `firefighters' prevents burned vertices from spreading.
-In fact, a firefighter's job is to protect as many vertices as possible so that they are unburned at the end of the process, in contrast to graph burning, where our goal is to burn all vertices at the end.
-In graph bootstrap percolation~\cite{Balogh2012GraphPercolation}, given a graph $H$ and a set $G \subseteq E(K_n)$ ($K_n$ is a clique on $n$ vertices) of initially infected edges, an edge $e$ becomes infected at time $t+1$ only when there exists a subgraph $H$ in $K_n$ such that $e$ is the only uninfected edge in $H$ at time $t$.
+Graph burning is closely related to several propagation processes on graphs, including the \textit{firefighter problem}~\cite{Finbow2009Firefighter,Pralat2013SparseNotFlammable,Pralat2014GraphsBurnSlowly} and \textit{graph bootstrap percolation}~\cite{Adler2003Bootstrap,Balogh2012GraphPercolation,Bollobas1968Weakly}.
+Unlike graph burning, the firefighter problem seeks to prevent the spread of fire, whereas bootstrap percolation studies propagation under threshold rules.
+In addition, a variant of graph burning is also studied~\cite{Mitsche2017Burning,Roshanbin2016Burning}, where the burning sequence is chosen based on a probabilistic rule.
+For a general overview of recent findings on graph burning, see~\cite{Bonato2021BurningSurvey}.

-In this paper, we consider two interesting variants of graph burning also, namely, \emph{edge burning} and \emph{total burning}.
-Even though these notions were introduced in~\cite{Bonato2020BurningSurvey,Moghbel2020TotalBurning, Mondal2022KBurningHardApprx}, they are less explored in the literature.
-In the \emph{edge burning} problem, we burn only the edges, and the fire spreads via neighboring edges (edges incident on a common vertex).
-On the other hand, in the \emph{total burning} problem, we burn both vertices and edges, and the fire spreads via both neighboring vertices and neighboring edges.
+Although two natural variants of graph burning, namely \emph{edge burning}~\cite{Mondal2022KBurningHardApprx} and \emph{total burning}~\cite{Moghbel2020TotalBurning}, have been studied in the literature, both have received comparatively less attention.
+In edge burning, we burn only the edges, and the fire spreads via neighboring edges (edges incident on a common vertex).
+On the other hand, in total burning, we burn both vertices and edges, and the fire spreads via both neighboring vertices and neighboring edges.

 We now summarize our contributions to the graph burning problem and its variants.